 For your start to the bachelor and teaching degree programs, our institute offers a special tutorial for incoming students linked to the fundamental lectures.
 There, we have the space to answer to your questions and problems with comprehension.

-Guidelines for incoming exchange students
+Guidelines for foreign students

 In this way, you can be sure that you do not forget anything and that no problems will arise later on, as it can be difficult to get to grips with the complex systems of the German authorities.
 An intercultural introduction to the university system and getting to know other international students and German students at certain events is also very helpful.